-- (a) Entitlement to Recreation Leave - (i) A full-time employee is entitled to 152 hours of recreation leave for each twelve month period of continuous service (less the period of recreation leave). - (ii) Recreation leave for full-time employees accrues at the rate of 5.85 hours for each fortnight worked. - (iii) Shift workers (as defined) are entitled to an additional 38 hours of recreation leave for each twelve month period of continuous service. - (iv) An employee with twelve months continuous service who is engaged for part of a twelve monthly period as a shift worker is entitled to additional recreation leave for each period the employee is engaged as a shift worker in proportion to the time worked compared to a full-time shift worker. - (v) Part-time employees are to be entitled to recreation leave prescribed in subclause (a)(i) or (a)(ii) of this clause in proportion to the hours worked compared to full-time employees. - (vi) A casual employee or part time employee in receipt of a loading in lieu of paid leave entitlements and holidays with pay as prescribed by Part II, Clause 1 of the Award is not entitled to receive paid recreation leave. - (viii) Where the employer determines to close offices during the period commencing on Christmas Day and ending on New Year's Day (or any other days as may be deemed to be publicly observed as these State Service Holidays by the application of the Statutory Holidays Act 2000), such hours not being Holidays with Pay will be deducted from the employee's recreation leave accrual.
+- (a) Entitlement to Recreation Leave - (i) A full-time employee (other than a casual as defined) accrues 152 hours of recreation leave each year (less the period of recreation leave). - (ii) Recreation Leave for full-time employees accrues at the rate of 5.85 hours for each fortnight worked. - (iii) Full-time shift workers (as defined) are entitled to an additional 38 hours of recreation leave for each twelve month period of continuous service. - (iv) A full-time employee with twelve months continuous service who is engaged for part of a twelve monthly period as a shift worker is entitled to additional recreation leave for each period the employee is engaged as a shift worker in proportion to the time worked compared to a full-time shift worker. - (v) Recreation Leave for part-time employees accrues on a pro rata basis in proportion to the hours worked compared to full time employees rate of accrual as specified in (a)(i), (ii), (iii) and (iv). - (vi) A casual employees or part time employee in receipt of a loading in lieu of paid leave entitlements and holidays with pay as prescribed by Part II, Clause 1 of the Award is not entitled to receive paid recreation leave.

+(vii) Where the employer determines to close offices during the period commencing on Christmas Day and ending on New Year's Day (or any other days as may be deemed to be publicly observed as these State Service Holidays by the application of the Statutory Holidays Act 2000), such hours not being Holidays with Pay will be deducted from the employee's recreation leave accrual unless the employee is required to attend for duty.